kotiansanjana23/Web-development-Netflix-Clone-Project/README.md

-# Web-development-Netflix-Clone-Project
-A simple Netflix clone website was created using only HTML and CSS.
-The website features a basic layout and design, including a navigation menu, hero section, popular movies section, and footer.
-The HTML structure includes a header, main, and footer sections, while the CSS styles add visual appeal and responsiveness to the website.
-The website is a basic representation of the Netflix website and can be further enhanced with additional features and functionality.

-Key Features:

-Basic layout and design
-Navigation menu
+# Netflix Clone – Web Development Project

+## Overview

+The Netflix Clone is a frontend web development project created using HTML5 and CSS3 to replicate the design and user interface of the Netflix landing page.
+The primary objective of this project was to strengthen my understanding of responsive web design, semantic HTML, and advanced CSS techniques while recreating the layout of a popular streaming platform.

+The website features a visually appealing homepage with a responsive navigation bar, hero section, featured content, movie categories, and footer.
+Special attention was given to maintaining a clean design, smooth layout, consistent typography, and responsive behavior across desktop, tablet, and mobile devices.
+Although the project does not include JavaScript or backend functionality, it effectively demonstrates my ability to build modern, professional-looking websites using only core web technologies.

+## Features

+- Netflix-inspired responsive landing page
+- Modern and visually appealing user interface
+- Responsive navigation bar
-Hero section with background image and call-to-action button Popular movies section with card layout
+- Hero section with background image and call-to-action
-Footer with copyright information
-Technical Requirements:

-HTML for structuring the content
-CSS for styling and layout
+- Movie and TV show card layout
-No JavaScript or backend technology used
+- Multiple content sections
+- Footer with useful links
+- Responsive design for desktop, tablet, and mobile devices
+- Clean, structured, and maintainable code

+## Technologies Used

+- HTML5
+- CSS3
+- Flexbox
+- CSS Grid
+- Media Queries

+## Skills Demonstrated

+- Frontend Web Development
+- Responsive Web Design
+- Semantic HTML
+- CSS Styling
+- Flexbox & Grid Layout
+- UI/UX Design Principles
+- Website Layout Design

+## Future Enhancements

+- Add JavaScript for interactive features
+- Movie search functionality
+- User authentication
+- Video preview and playback
+- Backend integration using APIs
+- Dark/Light mode support